budavariam/budavariam.github.io/_posts/2021-02-27-think-outside-the-box.md

 ### Byobu

-My favourite is [byobu](https://www.byobu.org/), it's a config layer over the other two above. it provides a simple interface for their functionalities.
+My favourite is [byobu](https://www.byobu.org/), it's a config layer over the other two above.
+It provides a simple interface for their functionalities.
 Byobu maps its functionality to the F1-F12 keys.

 You can use the key chords that you're used to, even select the underlying backend on start.